Creating a custom environment key for safe area insets

 In this post, we’ll take a look at how to create a custom SwiftUI environment key that lets us get the safe area insets for the current scene.

-SwiftUI has many great environment values, with more being added over time.
-However, there are still gaps, where important information isn’t available in the convenient way that we have come to expect.
+SwiftUI has many great environment values, with more being added over some information isn’t available in the convenient way that we may have come to expect.

-However, sometimes you may need the insets for the screen, rather than the view itself.
-For instance, if you ignore the safe area insets in the root view, you may face problems in nested views.
+You may however need to access the safe area insets of the screen, not the view itself.
+For instance, if you make a ignore the safe area insets, t becomes zero for the entire hierarchy.

-I’d love for SwiftUI to provide various environments to get the safe area insets of the view, the scene, the screen etc. but until Apple adds this to SwiftUI, we can implement it ourselves.
+I’d love for SwiftUI to provide environments for the safe area insets of the view, the scene, the screen etc. but until Apple adds this to SwiftUI, we can implement it ourselves.

-Let’s start with defining a few extensions that we’ll need.
-For UIKit, we need the key window, which we can get like this:
+Let’s start with a few extensions.
+For UIKit, we need the key window, which we get like this:

 #if os(iOS) || os(tvOS)